Disneyland Makes a Price Cut Disney World Won't Follow - NewsBreak

 Disneyland Makes a Price Cut Disney World Won't Follow

-After a hike in admission costs, one Disney park is looking for ways to save guests money.
+After a hike in admission costs, Disney is looking for ways to save guests money.

 Visiting a Disney park isn't exactly known as a cheap experience.
 Guests can save up for months and even years to spend a couple of days visiting one of the six resorts worldwide.
 Sure, a visit to a Disney park will be much more expensive than a trip to, say, Six Flags.
 But for generations, Disney has offered the luxury experience when it comes to theme parks -- guests can enjoy immersive experiences and one-of-a-kind rides that cost billions of dollars to build and maintain.